-Flexible and Wearable Electronics Advanced Research (FlexWEAR) at the Georgia Institute of Technology is a campus-wide, multidisciplinary research, development, manufacturing, educational, and workforce development initiative, involving a large number of a faculty, engineers, graduate and undergraduate students from various schools, colleges, research centers and institutes.
-The members of FlexWEAR work with other educational institutions, industry, and government agencies developing and implementing new technologies and manufacturing methods for Flexible and Wearable Hybrid Electronics.
+Flexible Wearable Electronics Advanced Research at the Georgia Institute of Technology is a campus-wide, multidisciplinary research, development, manufacturing, educational, and workforce development initiative, involving a large number of a faculty, engineers, graduate and undergraduate students from various schools, colleges, research centers and institutes.
+The program members work with other educational institutions, industry, and government agencies developing and implementing new technologies and manufacturing methods for Flexible Wearable Electronics.
 They also actively engage in educating and growing a competitive workforce that positively impacts the economic ecosystem in addressing some of the grand challenges associated with food, clean water, health, security, clean energy, and mobility for the sustainable progress of humanity and society.

 See the videos below for progress on project work developing the FHE manufacturing ecosystem

 Prof. Frank Hammond - Soft Robotics and Actuation